PtrWrangler/Comp442_Interpreter/README.md

 ----------------------------------------------------------------------------

 --- Important Notes ---
-- WORK_LOG.txt has been depricated, now refer to see the specific work that was done or navigate to TODO.txt to see tasks that has been accomplished or you can always check the READ_ME.md
+- WORK_LOG.txt is now obsolete, now refer to the github repo to see the specific history of work that was done or navigate to TODO.txt to see tasks that has been accomplished or you can always check the READ_ME.md

 - To see the symbol_tables and entries printout your source code must be error free